siacus/autosage/README.md

 The System is based on llama.cpp server offering the two models through API and a Shiny App.
 Future plan is to improve APIs using an openAPI layer that talks to llama-server and provide the output in a canonical format.

-The app will one day support export functionalities and more automati metadata curation.
+The app will one day support export functionalities and more automatic metadata curation.
+Please open issues for feature requests.

 # Requirements for this app
 Install R